mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

-Before doing any analysis, we should make sure dataset is internally consistent.
+Before doing any analysis, we should make sure the dataset is internally consistent.
 Every user should only have a play count variable once for each artist.
 So we'll check for instances where rows have the same `users` and `artist-name` values.

 ```python